ebonnal/streamable/README.md

 ```
 </details>

-> ... and/or co-groups the elements yielded by the upstream within a given time `interval`:
+> ... and/or co-groups the elements yielded by the upstream within a given time `over` interval:

 <details><summary style="text-indent: 40px;">👀 show snippet</summary></br>